Greater-London-Authority/output-area-estimates/Readme.md

 OA total deaths are published for all OAs in E&W.

 #### Migration
-No migration data is currently published for geographies below LA.
+Migration data is not currently published for geographies below LA.

 ### Deaths modelling
 The OA deaths are modeled in a 2 stage process:
 1. LSOA deaths by sex and SYA are modeled using the deaths by grouped age at LSOA and deaths by single year at OA.
-The LSOA SYA deaths are calculated using an iterative proportional fitting method.
+The LSOA SYA deaths are calculated using an iterative proportional fitting (ipf) method.
 2. OA deaths by sex and SYA are modeled using the deaths by SYA at LSOA calculated in the previous step and total deaths at OA.
 As with the LSOA deaths, the OA deaths are calculated using an iterative proportional